 Whether it be the Gallagher Premiership or the Six Nations that you’re looking to bet on, Paddy Power will have you covered with their extensive coverage of professional rugby on their site.
-To make sure you are able to place your rugby bets on Paddy Power, click here to create your account today and explore the excellent rugby section of the site.
+To make sure you are able to place your rugby bets on Paddy Power.

 What Rugby bets can you place?